 So what do I mean when I talk about there being identifiable “types of context”?
 To answer that question, I need to get down to the nitty gritty of what meaning means in the framework of corpus linguistics.

 ONE OF THE INSIGHTS CORPUS LINGUISTICS HAS GENERATED is that although we are used to thinking that the basic units of linguistic meaning are words, it would be more faithful to reality to think of the basic units of meaning as being phrases and other multiword constructions.
 In isolation, many words, especially frequently-occurring words, are ambiguous.
 Think of all the times you’ve looked in a dictionary and seen multiple definitions for a single word.
 But when those same words are used in a sentence, the ambiguity disappears.
-The context acts to disambiguate the word; that is well known, but that leaves open the question of what specific aspects of context are responsible for that effect.
+The context acts to disambiguate the word; that is well known, but it leaves open the question of what specific aspects of context are responsible for that effect.

 Before the 1980s, that wasn’t an issue that was studied by English-language lexicographers, by mainstream linguists, or by scholars of legal interpretation.
 But beginning in that decade, one of the pioneers of corpus linguistics and corpus lexicography, John Sinclair, argued that in analyzing language in use, one had to look beyond individual words to multiword expressions and other patterns.
 He said that “many if not most, meanings require the presence of more than one word for their normal realization” and that there is a “direct connection” between meaning and “patterns of co-selection among words.”
 And he showed that the sense in which a word is used will often depend on the grammatical environment in which it appears.